Dental Cleaning & Exams

 The average individual can get away with going to a dentist only twice a year.
-However, people that don’t take care of their teeth in proper and prescribed manner may need to visit the dentist more often, which increases the cost of their dental care.
+However, people that don’t take care of their teeth in a proper and prescribed manner may need to visit the dentist more often, which increases the cost of their dental care.

 Digital dental x-rays can be a handy tool for dentists.
 Typically, these allow the dental hygienist to assess the condition of the teeth and jaw from the inside.